How Gallery and Immich relate

 Does Gallery have a mobile app?

 Yes.
-The Noodle Gallery iPhone app is live on the App Store with background camera backup, on-device CLIP search, the map view, and a Shared Spaces preview.
-An Android build is right behind it.
+Noodle Gallery is live on both the App Store (iPhone) and Google Play (Android) with background camera backup, on-device CLIP search, the map view, and Shared Spaces.
 The upstream Immich apps also continue to work with Gallery servers via the shared API if you'd rather use those.

 Why fork at all instead of upstreaming features?